 Please also be aware that this product contains guar gum, which is an additive that some experts claim may be a possible contributor to certain medical conditions in cats.

-Allergen alert: This product contains tuna, corn starch and wheat gluten which may be problematic for cats who suffer from seafood, corn or wheat gluten food allergies.
+Allergen alert: This product contains tuna, fish oil and egg whites which may be problematic for cats who suffer from seafood or eggs food allergies.

 All the product information on this page is based on data collected from